Shastar Vidya: Adoption by Sikhs

 Guru Gobind Singh was a great patron of the martial art ever since he was a youth.
 He mastered his martial abilities and understanding through listening to heroic ballads and the expositions of their contents.
 He martially trained through engaging in hunts and practiced using a particular weapon which was a leopard-claw-shaped dagger, known as bāg nakkā.
 Guru Gobind Singh envisioned the divine in the form of a sword.
 According to the Sikhāṅ dī Bhagatmālā by Bhai Mani Singh, Guru Gobind Singh composed the Dasam Granth as a treatise to teach the Sikhs the art of warfare.
-It further describes that the Guru Granth Sahib is for bhagatī (devotion), the Dasam Granth on the other hand is for shaktī (warfare), and that it contains contains yudh mai bāṇī (martial hymns) within it for this ordained purpose.
+It further describes that the Guru Granth Sahib is for bhagatī (devotion), the Dasam Granth on the other hand is for shaktī (warfare), and that it contains yudh mai bāṇī (martial hymns) within it for this ordained purpose.
 Furthermore, this overarching narrative of a need for warfare to defend Sikh sovereignty is further stated by Rattan Singh Bhangu in-response to inquiries by the British captain David Murray.

 The Jaap Sahib composition is said to have been recited by the tenth guru whenever he was instructing in or observing a group of Sikhs practicing the art of shastar vidya after a morning liturgical service.
 The recitiation of this hymn served as a meditational component to the martial training regimen.